 You can easily spend a whole day exploring this charming town and marvelling at its stunning architectural heritage.
 There are plenty of artisan and eccentric shops around, and you can also go on a canoe trip on the Vltava River whilst you’re there.

-Planning to spend a few days in Cesky Krumlov?
-Book a room in one of the many gorgeous guesthouses in the old town, such as Penzion Gardena
+I highly recommend spending a night in Cesky Krumlov, rather than visiting on day trip from Prague.
+Book a room in one of the many gorgeous guesthouses in the old town, such as Penzion Gardena.

 6. Hluboká Castle